sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 what you've seen before but are, I think (TBD), a unique sequence for each initial hash.

-This is because multiplication by an odd number modulo a power of two is a bijective operation and doesn't cause the hash to decay to a predictable value or orbit which might be shared with other initial states (though many will be at different phases on the same orbit).
+This is because multiplication by an odd number mod a power of two is a bijective operation and doesn't cause the hash to decay to a predictable value or orbit which might be shared with other initial states (though many will be at different phases on the same orbit).

-### that other problem
+### That other problem

 By naively using `mulh`, when we increase the size of the table the order of the hashes stays stable and new gaps appear in between existing entries.